Writing an Argumentative Essay: How to Convince Your Readers Wittily

 Crafting a Thesis Statement for an Argumentative Essay

-Q/A format: “what is domestic violence?” the answer to the question becomes the first line of your intro.
+Q/A format: "What is domestic violence?" the answer to the question becomes the first line of your intro.

-Refuting objections: “there is never a way to prevent death when it is bound to occur.
+Refuting objections: "There is never a way to prevent death when it is bound to occur.
 Here, you take an opposing view to an issue.

-Roadmap: “While most people think there is no way to stop homegrown terrorism, studies have shown that there are policies and initiatives that have worked elsewhere; by taking a racially-unbiased approach; by engaging the citizens in community policing; and by having strict gun laws.”
+Roadmap: "While most people think there is no way to stop homegrown terrorism, studies have shown that there are policies and initiatives that have worked elsewhere; by taking a racially-unbiased approach; by engaging the citizens in community policing, and by having strict gun laws."

-The thesis statement should always:
+The thesis statement should always be:

-If you are writing an argumentative essay on the topic “Fracking should be banned” an example of a strong thesis statement should be “evidence strongly suggest that fracking is a dangerous process that exposes the interior of the earth and the environment to hazards despite its efficiency in extracting natural gas.
+If you are writing an argumentative essay on the topic "Fracking should be banned," an example of a strong thesis statement should be "evidence strongly suggest that fracking is a dangerous process that exposes the interior of the earth and the environment to hazards despite its efficiency in extracting natural gas."

 Step 5: Fill in the blanks to write the body